HockeyJustin/FireTextSampleCSharpApiCalls/README.md

 - If trying to receive messages you will need to set up a number with FireText.
 - Debug the sample.

 The sample runs on .NET 4.6.
-You can port it to .NET Core with just a few tweaks.
+You can easily port it to .NET Core with just a couple of tweaks.

 You can build on these samples using the documentation no the FireText [website](https://www.firetext.co.uk/docs).